sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Event reporting
 1. Event detectors stream the events with structured data.
-2. The streaming supports one or more local listeners to receive streams from multiple detectors.
+2. The streaming supports one or more local listeners to receive streams from multiple detectors (many-to-many).
 3. The structured data is per YANG definition.
 4. RFE: A listener to update redis/any other persistence destination with current event status.

 ### Event exporter
 1. Telemetry container will receive all the events reported from multiple detectors.
-2. Telemetry provides support for streaming out events to multiple external clients.
+2. Telemetry container provides support for streaming out events to multiple external clients.
-3. RFE: Telemetry upon restart will use redis/any other persistence to get the missed updates during its down time.
+3. RFE: Telemetry container upon restart will use redis/any other persistence to get the missed updates during its down time.

 ### Event reliability
-There are two kinds of reliability
+There are two kinds of reliability.
 1. Events are not modified across releases (except deprecation).
 We may allow addition of new params, as long as they don't affect existing params.
-2. Events are verified to fire as expected in every release.
+2. Events are verified to fire as expected in every image release.
-3. Ensure that the perf goals are met
+3. Ensure the perf goals are met.

 #### Protection:
 1. The unit tests are required to hard code the YANG definition for an event and verify that against current to ensure it is unchanged.